Athena says will install 1,500 cryptocurrency ATMs in El Salvador

-SAN SALVADOR, June 24 (Reuters) - Athena Bitcoin plans to invest over $1 million to install cryptocurrency ATMs in El Salvador, especially where residents receive remittances from abroad, a company representative said on Thursday.
+SAN SALVADOR (Reuters) - Athena Bitcoin plans to invest over $1 million to install cryptocurrency ATMs in El Salvador, especially where residents receive remittances from abroad, a company representative said on Thursday.

 According to Athena Bitcoin’s website you can use their ATMs to buy bitcoins or sell them for cash.